 If the curtains aren’t cutting it for you, there are other alternatives you can consider.
 Acoustic foam is one of these options.

 While these types of panels won’t cover up your window, you can use it in combination with the curtains for a more dramatic effect.
-Acoustic panels are used everywhere from recording studios to amateur YouTube creator’s setups.
+Acoustic panels are used everywhere from recording studios to amateur YouTube creator’s setups for noise reduction.

-Have you tried using soundproof curtains to improve the sound of your room and reduce outside noise?
+Have you tried using soundproof curtains to improve the sound of your room and for noise reduction?
 Let us know in the comments below.
 If you feel we missed anything or got something wrong, be sure to contact us and we’ll get back to you.
 Thanks for reading.

 I AM A DRUMMER , WILL HEAVY DUTY CURTAINS HUNG ON A FRAME SUROUNDING THE DRUMS REDUCE THE NOISE LEVEL BY ANY SIGNIFICANCE?